flatpickles/sketchbook/README.md

 -   Demo project with all param types & styles visible for comparison
 -   File input
-    -   Conditional type for each mode (needed? is fn type needed? where do we use this?)
-    -   Actual file loading (ProjectParams component / dedicated util class maybe)
-    -   Testing / beginning demo project / etc
     -   Set fontawesome icon based on accept types (and multiple: fa-files)
     -   Click on file name field?
     -   Unit & component tests